 When to start the process

 You shouldn’t wait until you have no teeth left to acquire dentures near you.
-As soon as you lose a tooth, you should visit a dental office in Red Deer and see what your options are.
+As soon as you lose a tooth, you should visit a dentist in Red Deer and see what your options are.
 The first thing to do is to assess the state of your remaining teeth.
 If they are too compromised, you may need to undergo tooth extraction.
 Afterward, your dentist will take some impressions of your teeth, which will be used to fabricate your dentures.
 Once the dentures are ready, you will have to visit the dental clinic to try them on.
 At this point, it is very important to let your dentist know if you feel any pain or have any issues with the dentures since they can fit them and make adjustments until they are perfect.
 Remember that you will use the dentures for most of the day, so they should fit extremely well and shouldn’t shift or slide.

 Getting used to dentures

 You will need to adapt to dentures.
 At first, they may feel a little weird, and it’s normal to feel some slight pain in the first couple of days.
 However, if the pain is too bothersome or if it continues after the first week, visit a dental office near you since you may need to have them fitted.
 During the first couple of days, you should avoid eating hard foods and stick to soft foods, like mashed potatoes and applesauce.
-This will offer you the chance to learn how to eat and chew your food with the dentures.
+This will offer you the chance to learn how to eat and chew your food with dentures.

 As you learn how to eat with your dentures, you may transition into solid foods.
 You may think that you have lost the sense of taste, but this is only because your brain is still becoming accustomed to having a foreign object inside your mouth.
-As a result, it is a little overwhelmed and doesn’t process what your taste buds feel very well.
+As a result, it is a little overwhelming and doesn’t process what your taste buds feel very well.
 Nevertheless, with time the dentures won’t feel foreign and you will enjoy your favourite foods again.

 Keep in mind that there are some foods you should avoid since they can cause discomfort or even damage your dentures.
-For example, popcorn as the kernels can become stuck in between your remaining teeth or lodged in your gums.
+For example, popcorn as kernels can become stuck in between your remaining teeth or lodged in your gums.
 This can cause pain and inflammation.
 Also, sticky foods like gummies or all types of nut butter can make your dentures become dislodged.

 Another huge part of getting accustomed to wearing dentures is learning how to speak with them.
 This can be a challenge at first but with practice, you will become more comfortable.
 Some people recommend using a denture adhesive to improve the fit and security of their dentures.